 Diagram.
 Mel Frequency Cepstral Coefficients.

-Overall, we’d like to use the speech audio filter model to detect whether the audio contains any human voice.
-The filter would directly discard the audio data if it contains human speech, otherwise the data would be loaded to cache.
-Below diagram gives a straightforward expression illustrating the logical data filter process.
+Overall, our goal is to use the speech audio filter model to detect whether the audio contains any human voice.
+The filter would directly discard the audio data if it contains human speech, otherwise the data would progress through to the rest of the analysis.
+The diagram below gives a straightforward expression illustrating the logical data filter process.